AmazingMonster/conceptrodon/docs/contents/metafunctions/typelivore/contains.doc.md

 ## Description

-`Typelivore::Contains` accepts a list of elements and returns a predicate that checks if the argument is in the previously provided arguments.
+`Typelivore::Contains` accepts a list of elements and returns a predicate that checks if its argument is in the previously provided elements.
-<pre><code>   Arguments...
+<pre><code>   Elements...
--> Element
+-> Argument
--> Element &in; Arguments... ?
+-> Argument &in; Elements... ?
    true : false</code></pre>

 ## Type Signature